pygumby/typescript-the-complete-developers-guide-2022/notes.md

 - Definition: Array-like strucure, where each element represents some property of a record
 - Example: `[ brown, true, 40 ]` (pseudo code) can represent a drink by its color, carbonation and sugar content -- element order matters!

+## Interfaces (Section 07, Lecture 38)

+- Definition: Creates a new type, describing the property names and value types of an object